fortuitous-dev/monitor-utils/README.rst

 Installation
 ================

-* make install: This will all tools install it to your local ~/.cargo/bin/ folder but you may want to move them to a common utility folder.
+* make install: This will all tools install it to the user ~/.cargo/bin/ folder and to /opt/bin if you have permissions.

 Testing
 ============